A better world through creativity

 Founded by documentary film-maker Victoria Lewis, who travelled to East Africa in 2015 to film Slum Ballet - a short film exploring the positive power of art in the community.
 It was during the course of this and subsequent trips to East and West Africa, where she met the artists who she works with today through the Sanaa platform.

 Sanaa Ink showcases the work of artists from parts of the world with an incredible raw talent.
 We also promote the artistic and creative talent of South Australia's diverse multicultural communities, for having a lively arts and cultural scene, creates a great city to live.
 We seek to provide a platform for those where this opportunity may lack.

 We believe art and culture represent one of the areas in our society where people can come together to share an experience, even if we see the world in a radically different way.
 A French artist once said, 'art is not supposed to change the world, but it can change perceptions'.
 It encourages us to cherish intuition, uncertainty, creativity and to constantly search for new ideas.

 Following the success of the 2017 festival - awarded Most Outstanding event for Adelaide Fringe, the Sanaa Festival platform was again delivered in 2018.

-As part of the 2018 program, visiting African street and visual artists collaborated with leading South Australian street artists, transforming city spaces, as well as sharing, exploring and learning about one another's culture, through their art form.
-Our artists delivered four large scale murals in the Adelaide CBD and one at Elizabeth.
+In 2018, visiting African street and visual artists collaborated with leading South Australian street artists, transforming city spaces and sharing, exploring and learning about one another's culture, through their art form.
+Four large scale murals were delivered in the Adelaide CBD and one at Elizabeth.